crashware/Metasign/README.md

 - Dynamic loading of Python modules.

 ___
-> **Note**: The generation, signing, and verifying of data using ECDSA is currently unavailable and will be made so as soon as modifications are complete.
+> **Note**: The generation, signing, and verifying of data using ECDSA is currently unavailable and will be made so as soon as modifications have been complete.
 ___

 # Requirements